sauravigit10/sauravigit10/README.md

 ## 📚 Academic Highlights

-- Achieved 'A' grades in all subjects during my CSIT program.
+- Achieved good grades in all subjects during my CSIT program.
-- Consistently ranked in the top 10% of my class.

 ## 📫 Get in Touch